github9175/JOS-operating-system/Lab3 note.md

 argument to trap (3318).
 Then it calls trap (3319).
 After trap returns, alltraps pops the argument off the stack by adding to the stack pointer (3320) and then starts execut ing the code at label trapret.

+Trap (3401) looks at the hardware trap number tf->trapno to decide why it has been called and what needs to be done.